mozilla-services/docs/source/sync/objectformats.rst

 * **version** *string*: a version indicator for this client, such as "29.0a1".
 Optional.
 * **protocols** *array*: an array of Sync protocol versions supported by this client, such as ["1.1", "1.5"].
 Optional.

+In Bug 1097222 additional optional fields were added:

+* **os** *string*: an OS name, most likely one of "Darwin" (Mac OS X), "WINNT" (Windows), "Android", or "iOS".
+* **appPackage** *string*: an unambiguous identifier for the client application.
+For Android, this is the package (e.g., **org.mozilla.firefox_beta**).
+For desktop this is the value of **Services.appinfo.ID**.
+* **application** *string*: a human-readable application name, such as "Nightly" or "Firefox".
+* **formfactor** *string*: a value such as "phone", "largetablet", "smalltablet", "desktop", "laptop", "tv".
+* **device** *string*: a description of the hardware that this client uses.
+Currently only supported by Android; returns values like "HTC One".

+If these fields are missing, clients are expected to fall back to behaviors that do not depend on the missing data.

+Clients should preserve existing fields if possible when sending commands to another client.

 Version 2 (never deployed)
 --------------------------